sobolevn/dotfiles/README.md

 We are using [`dotbot`](https://github.com/anishathalye/dotbot/) to set things up.
 Steps:

+0. Decide what you want to install: comment out `run_dotbot 'steps/...'` that you don't need
 1. Clone this repo with: `git clone https://github.com/sobolevn/dotfiles dotfiles`
 2. `cd dotfiles/`
 3. Run: [`bash ./install`](https://github.com/sobolevn/dotfiles/blob/master/install)